Azure-Samples/web-apps-node-iot-hub-data-visualization/README.md

 ---
 page_type: sample
 languages:
-- JavaScript
+- javascript
-- HTML
+- html
 products:
-- IoT Hub
+- azure-iot-hub
 name: IoTHub data visualization in web application
 urlFragment: WebAppIotDataVisualization
 description: This repo contains code for a web application, which can read temperature and humidity data from IoT Hub and show the real-time data in a line chart on the web page.